kaiakamatsu/MAGEPRO/README.md

 ### Covariates data format
 - Tab-delimited matrix (.txt) with the first row containing sample IDs and all other rows for covariates
-- NOTE: matching of samples and covariates happen with "Within-family ID" only

 Example: